nicoferreyra/people-pictures/readme.md

 ```

 ### MySQL setup
-In this step, you will configure a MySQL server creating a database and a proper user for it.
+In this step, you will configure a MySQL server by creating a database and a proper user for it.
 ```
 brew install mysql